by Tracy Johnson

 Emotional connections are everything on the air.
 Listeners don’t make rational, reasonable decisions.
 They choose stations because of how they feel.
 Authentic personalities that show their heart make connections that lead to repeat tune in and loyal fans.

-It means something different for each personality.
 Maybe it’s showing a heart for animals or children.
 Or maybe you have the ability to share intimate details from a personal relationship or experience.
 Authentic emotional connections could happen through telling other people’s stories in a feature like Hometown Heroes.

 It could be as simple as sharing personal feelings and observations (with perspective) of everyday life.
 It doesn’t have to be a dramatic, long-form break that leaves the audience crying.